Seedling: Pests and diseases

 Seedlings are particularly vulnerable to attack by pests and diseases and can consequently experience high mortality rates.
-Pests and diseases which are especially damaging to seedlings include damping off, cutworms, slugs and snails.
+Diseases which are especially damaging to seedlings include damping off.
+Pests which are especially damaging to seedlings include cutworms, pillbugs, slugs and snails.

 Transplanting

-Seedlings are generally transplanted when the first pair of true leaves appear.
+Seedlings are generally transplanted, when the first pair of true leaves appear.
+This is often known as pricking out in the UK.
 A shade may be provided if the area is arid or hot.
 A commercially available vitamin hormone concentrate may be used to avoid transplant shock which may contain thiamine hydrochloride, 1-Naphthaleneacetic acid and indole butyric acid.